IceCubeMaker/NiceOS/README.md

 ---

-NiceOS is a pre-configured NixOS framework that aims to make NixOS as easy and friendly to use as possible — batteries included, sensible defaults, and a one-command install.
+NiceOS is a pre-configured NixOS framework that aims to make NixOS as easy and friendly to use as possible.

-The goal is that anyone comfortable with Linux can install NiceOS and get a beautiful, functional desktop without having to understand the Nix language.
+The goal is that anyone comfortable with Linux can install NiceOS and get a customizeable, functional desktop without having to understand the Nix language, while still enjoying the benefits of NixOS.

 ## Requirements